-- churches and other places of worship, including ancillary uses (such as church halls, classrooms and recreation rooms) - one space per 150 square feet; - (ii) cinema, theatres and places of public assembly one space per 4 seats: - (iii) clubs, restaurants, recreation halls and bars one space per 200 square feet;

-- (iv) commercial development one space per 300 square feet; - (v) industrial development one space per 1,000 square feet; - (vi) hotels one space per two guest rooms; - (vii) apartments and cottage colonies one and one half spaces per apartment; and - (viii) detached and semi-detached houses and duplexes one space per dwelling unit.
+- (i) churches and other places of worship, including ancillary uses (such as church halls, classrooms and recreation rooms) one space per 150 square feet; - (ii) cinema, theatres and places of public assembly one space per 4 seats; - (iii) clubs, restaurants, recreation halls and bars one space per 200 square feet; - (iv) commercial development one space per 300 square feet of which at least one per cent, but not less than one space of the total spaces, shall be dedicated to electric vehicles, for buildings exceeding 5000 sq. ft. in gross floor area; - (v) industrial development one space per 1,000 square feet; - (vi) hotels one space per two guest rooms; - (vii) apartments and cottage colonies one and one half spaces per apartment; and - (viii) detached houses and duplexes one space per dwelling unit.